nikkiii2807/HerNurture_NAA/README.md

-# Hernurture AI - README
+# HerNurture AI - README

 ## Overview

-Hernurture AI is a comprehensive web application designed to empower individuals with AI-driven tools and support for health and wellness.
+HerNurture AI is a comprehensive web application designed to empower individuals with AI-driven tools and support for health and wellness.
 The platform integrates advanced AI functionalities with an intuitive user interface, providing users with features such as:

 - **AI Assistant Chatbot**: A conversational AI for queries and support.
 - **AI Symptom Checker**: Helps users identify potential health concerns based on their symptoms.